-- 1 From Configure, choose Job Submission > LPD. - 2 Select Enable. - 3 Select the print connection on the Fiery server to which LPD jobs are sent. - This field lists the standard print connections Print Queue and Hold Queue and any published virtual printers (if supported by your Fiery server). - 4 Save your changes.
+- 1 From Configure, choose Job Submission > LPD. - 2 Select Enable. - 3 Select the print connection on the Fiery server to which LPD jobs are sent.

+This field lists the standard print connections Print Queue and Hold Queue and any published virtual printers (if supported by your Fiery server).